linkonoid/mdomains/README.md

 # mdomains
-Many domains to many static pages based on domain plugin for OctoberCMS
+Many domains to many static pages plugin for OctoberCMS

 Features:
 - Register domain for Rainlab static pages with Theme support